 It is customary for observant Jews to wear white, which symbolizes purity, on Yom Kippur.
 Some married men would wear kittel, a white Jewish robe, to signify repentance.

 Giving to charity is one of the three necessary deeds to gain atonement from God (apart from praying and repenting of one’s sins).
 While some Jews make monetary donations, others do volunteering on Yom Kippur.

 Another ancient custom performed during Yom Kippur is kapparot, which involves swinging a live chicken or a bundle of money over a person’s head while reciting a prayer.
 If a live chicken is used, the animal is slaughtered after the ritual in accordance with the Jewish religious laws.
 If money is used, it is then given to charity.

 Breaking of the fast: After the final Yom Kippur service, most people return home for a festive meal.
-Traditional post-Yom Kippur menu consists of a breakfast or brunch-like comfort food such as blintzes, soups, noodle puddings and baked goods such as bagels.
+Traditional post-Yom Kippur menu consists of breakfast or brunch-like comfort foods such as blintzes, soups, noodle puddings and baked goods such as bagels.